anacarolina-arellano/telemetry/README.md

 ### **PG20 T4 Cloud Computing - A3: Telemetry Admin System**
 Submitted by: Ana Carolina Arellano
-Date: 02/08/2021
+Date: 14/08/2021
 ----------
 #### **Description of what the project does**
-This version of the Warehouse app includes new routes, in the main one ("/") you can find charts made with data retrieved from the app.
-There is also the new route "/admin" that takes you to an admin page, which has a form to create data that is saved in one Model and retrieved from the cloud data store.
+This version of the Warehouse app includes new routes, in the main one ("/") and a new route "/admin" that takes you to an admin page, which has a form to create data and send it to the cloud.
+It is also possible to retrieve data from the cloud data store. and display it.

 #### **Download/Install**
 ---------